Kiklkahoo/ReccurentSequence/README.md

 # ReccurentSequence
-simple script for findind an element in reccurent sequence
+simple script for finding an element in reccurent sequence